bennett-lahn/rv32i-processor/README.md

 # RV32I Processor

-This repository contains the source code and test benches for a pipelined, in-order, single-issue RV32I processor.
+This repository contains the source code and test benches for a synthesizeable pipelined, in-order, single-issue RV32I processor.
 My processor supports the full RV32I instruction set (with additional extensions planned) and includes custom implementations for interfacing with memory and standard C functions for simulation and debugging.

 ## Purpose
 The goal of this project is to build a functional RV32I processor that can execute arbitrary C code.
 My design is implemented in SystemVerilog and includes modules for the core datapath, control logic, branch prediction, and hazard detection/forwarding.
 My processor is simulated using both Verilator and Icarus Verilog to verify correct behavior and performance.